Auto Insurance for Drivers in Colorado

 Pays for injuries in your car if the other party is deemed 'at fault' but they don't have insurance (or enough insurance) to pay for your injures and that of your passengers.

 Pays for injuries in your car, regardless of fault.
 It's designed to pay quickly and will pay for medically necessary treatments that your health insurance might not cover....like orthodontia, health insurance deductibles, co pays etc.

 Collision coverage pays for damage to your owned vehicle which was caused by you, the driver.
 An example would be in an at fault accident where your own car is damaged.
 In some states, including Colorado Collision Coverage will pay to repair your car if you are hit by an uninsured motorist as well.
 Standard collision coverage will pay for any repairs up to the fair market value of your car.
 Collision coverage usually also comes with an insurance deductible.
 It’s the amount of money you pay toward repairs before your collision insurance kicks in.
 The higher the deductible you’re willing to pay in the event of a claim, the less the collision coverage will cost over time.

 Comprehensive covers damage done to your car in some way other than a collision, such as if it were stolen or vandalized.
 Flood, hurricane, theft, windshield damage and fire are also events usually covered by comprehensive car insurance.
 Like collision, comprehensive will pay up to the fair market value of your car (less your insurance deductible).
 And although it’s not legally required by any state to carry Comprehensive and Collision coverage, you will probably need to carry it if your car is financed or leased.

 There are a few other coverages we might suggest depending on your individual needs.
-Lets Talk?
+Call 303-960-5290 Right Now !
 One of our licensed agents is ready to take your call and advise on the right auto insurance coverage for your family.